Looking for a detailed explanation of Types of Engines?

 Internal combustion engines are those in which combustion takes place inside the engine.
 The heat generated due to combustion is used directly to exert pressure on the piston.

-Every vehicle you can see on the road, all comes under the IC engines, where fuel burns inside the cylinder.
-For example, petrol engine or diesel engine.
+Every vehicle you can see on the road comes under the IC engines, where fuel burns inside the cylinder.
+For example, petrol engines or diesel engines.

 So, here we go…